 This is our moment to fight and to actually win something.
 Over the past two years and across the entire state of Vermont we have engaged 1,000s of members and now we have one simple ask: show up.
 This time around, showing up means being organizers in our own communities, asking more of our friends and neighbors, and uniting around the simple but monumental goal of creating a more livable Vermont.

 We start small and we build momentum and we do it quickly.
 We ask questions and gather stories.
 We build our power collectively and bring it into the State House.
 As always, the opposition is well funded and familiar and the only way we will win this fight is if we truly put poverty on trial here in Vermont.

 Our stories are more powerful than we know.
-Just living day-to-day is hard enough for anyone and Vermonters have families and obligations and hobbies.
+Living day-to-day is hard enough for anyone and Vermonters have families and obligations and hobbies.
 However, when our collective participation adds up, it makes a difference.
-On our own--our organizing can feel insignificant.
-That’s why Rights and Democracy exists: to create an overwhelming body of Vermonters acting together to bring our voice to our elected officials and make our stories known.
+On our own, our organizing can feel insignificant.
+That’s why Rights & Democracy exists: to create an overwhelming body of Vermonters acting together to bring our voice to our elected officials and make our stories known.

 With that, we have A Plan:

-Member organizers coordinating small group and one-on-one sit-downs with legislators back in their home communities.
+- Member organizers coordinating small group and one-on-one sit-downs with legislators in their home communities.

 These small actions will lower the barrier of participation to the smallest thing: writing 250 words, speaking on camera, or talking to community members while buying groceries, pumping gas, and running errands.